Bound states and decay dynamics in $N$-level Friedrichs model with factorizable interactions: Discrete bound states

 \subsection{Bound states inside the continuum}

-As reported in Refs.~\cite{Miyamoto2005} and \cite{Longhi2007}, the existence of a BIC at frequency $E_m$ requires that both $J(E_m) = 0$ and Eq.~(\ref{SE}) hold simultaneously.
-The former condition indicates that a point-like gap exists in the density of states $\rho(E_m)$ inside the band, or one or more discrete states do not interact with the continuum, e.g., $g(E_m)=0$.
+The origin of BICs lies in destructive interference in some parts of the continuum, either among waves emitted from different discrete states or between an emitted wave and its reflection from the continuum.
+As reported in Refs.~\cite{Miyamoto2005} and~\cite{Longhi2007}, the existence of a BIC at frequency $E_m$ mathematically requires that both $J(E_m) = 0$ and Eq.~(\ref{SE}) hold simultaneously.
+The former condition indicates that a point-like gap exists in the density of states $\rho(E_m)$ inside the band~\cite{Lambropoulos2000}, or one or more discrete states do not interact with the continuous state of energy $E_m$, e.g., $g(E_m)=0$.
 The latter condition constrains the corresponding energies to specific eigenvalues.

-The expressions of BICs are identical in form to Eqs.~(\ref{Qm1}) and (\ref{Pm1}).
-A special case arises when $\Si(E_m)=0$, where state $\vert m\ra$ is also the eigenstate of $\hH_{\rm eff}(E_m)$, i.e.,
+The expressions of the BICs are identical in form to Eqs.~(\ref{Qm1}) and (\ref{Pm1}).
+A special case arises when $\Si(E_m)=0$, where state $| m\ra$ is also the eigenstate of $\hH_{\rm eff}(E_m)$, i.e.,

 Analogous to previous analysis, the normalization constant satisfies

 by normalizing the total wavefunction with